 MCP is only useful if the clients your team uses actually support it.

-The practical implication: if your team uses VS Code with Copilot, MCP tools work in agent mode.
-If you build on Claude Desktop or Cursor, MCP tools are available everywhere in the chat UI.
+VS Code with Copilot is the most enterprise-ready option: it ships OAuth authentication and Settings Sync.
+The practical implication: on VS Code with Copilot, MCP tools work in agent mode; on Claude Desktop or Cursor, they’re available everywhere in the chat UI.

 MCP vs Plain Function Calling#